-The fecundity by ocean age (for returning Steelhead), and for “pre-smolt age” (for resident rainbows) are user specified values in the input files (see section 7.2).
+The fecundity by ocean age (for returning Steelhead), and for “One-Plus age” (for resident rainbows) are user specified values in the input files (see section 7.2).

 The fecundity at time t+1 will factor into the site productivity for spawner to eggs for the next time cycle, as the survival parameter on a per-fish basis.